K9958/K9958.github.io/_posts/2022-12-12-Basics of Game Programming.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/bgpimages/Picture2.png)

 I animated a main menu with characters.
-Character animatios are from Adobe Mixamo.
+Character animations are from Adobe Mixamo.
 The campfire light is also animated.

 ### Game intro